Online MBA in Project Management

-As of May 2018, the average training and development manager earned a wage of $111,340 per year.
-Job availability for this occupation is expected to increase 10% by the year 2026, which is faster than average.
+As of May 2018, the average training and development manager earned $111,340 per year.
+Job availability for this occupation is expected to increase by 10% by 2026, faster than average.

-Should I Get an Online MBA in Project Management?
+Should I Get an MBA in Project Management?

-Online MBA in Project Management vs. Online MBA in Change Management
+MBA in Project Management vs. MBA in Change Management

 Project management is a field of study that includes all aspects of a project.
 It teaches students to implement and adapt to change in the workplace while overseeing all aspects of a project.
-Change management, on the other hand, focuses solely on directing change within the workplace and helping employees to accept major shifts in workplace operations.
+On the other hand, change management focuses solely on directing change within the workplace and helping employees accept significant workplace operations shifts.

 Are you committed to working long hours and putting in overtime?

 Most jobs held by graduates of online MBA programs in project management are high-level management positions that require workers to take on evening and weekend work outside of their regular schedule.
-Workers must be flexible and able to work overtime to meet important deadlines and handle emergencies when they occur.
+Workers must be flexible and work overtime to meet essential deadlines and handle emergencies when they occur.

 Are you comfortable working in a high-pressure environment?

 Project management is typically a high-stress job.
-Project managers are responsible for ensuring that all work is completed within the parameters of the project’s schedule and budget.
+Project managers are responsible for ensuring that all work is completed within the project’s schedule and budget parameters.
 They also supervise staff and verify the quality of all aspects of a project.